yusuffurkanyalcin/yusuffurkanyalcin/README.md

 ### Hi there 👋 I'm Furkan

 - 🔭 I’m a software designer at Orion Innovation Turkey
-- ⚡ I’m interested in Java technologies and system designing
+- ⚡ I have been working on Java technologies and system designing
 - 💬 How to reach me: yusuffurkanyalcinn@gmail.com

 # Social Medias